amplitude/amplitude-docs/content/collections/analytics/en/insights.md

 source: 'https://help.amplitude.com/hc/en-us/articles/115001764612-Insights-Spot-anomalies-in-your-metrics-quickly-with-alerts'
 this_article_will_help_you:
   - 'Set up and manage alerts to monitor the performance of your important project metrics'
-  - 'Send alerts directly into a Slack channel'
+  - 'Send alerts directly to a Slack channel'
 landing: false
 exclude_from_sitemap: false
 updated_by: 5343a026-383e-4b6a-ad4d-df18684b6384